-We give you a step-by-step instruction on how to build a social audience and get free social traffic to your content.
+We give you step-by-step instructions on how to build a social audience and get free social traffic to your content.
 This process works in any niche.
 It has worked for our first business with over 500k page views per month.
 We also used this process to grow this blog to 50k visitors per month in just over half a year.

 It took us months to figure this process out and get it all running, We make it easy for you.
 In our ebook “The Social Traffic Code” you get easy to follow action plans that will get you started with generating traffic right away and give you awesome results within 4 weeks.

 You want in?
 Check out our ebook “The Socal Traffic Code!”